Naval operations in the Dardanelles campaign: Forcing the straits

 On 3 November 1914, Churchill ordered an attack on the Dardanelles following the opening of hostilities between Ottoman and Russian empires.
 The battlecruisers of the Mediterranean Squadron, HMS Indomitable and Indefatigable and the obsolete French battleships Suffren and Vérité, attacked before a formal declaration of war had been made by Britain against the Ottoman Empire.
 The attack was to test the Ottoman defences and in a twenty-minute bombardment, a shell struck the magazine of the fort at Sedd el Bahr, dismounting ten guns and killing 86 Ottoman soldiers.
 Total casualties during the attack were 150, of which forty were German.
 The effect of the bombardment alerted the Ottomans to the importance of strengthening their defences and they began laying more mines.

 The outer defences lay at the entrance to the straits, vulnerable to bombardment and raiding but the inner defences covered the Narrows near Çanakkale.
 Beyond the inner defences, the straits were virtually undefended but the defence of the straits depended on ten minefields, with 370 mines laid near the Narrows.
 On 19 February 1915, two destroyers were sent in to probe the straits and the first shot was fired from Kumkale by the 240 mm Krupp guns of the Orhaniye Tepe battery at 07:58.
 The battleships HMS Cornwallis and Vengeance moved in to engage the forts and Cornwallis opened fire at 09:51.
 The effect of the long-range bombardment was considered disappointing and that it would take direct hits on guns to knock them out.
 With limited ammunition, indirect fire was insufficient and direct fire would need the ships to be anchored to make stable gun platforms.
-Ottoman casualties were reported as several men killed on the European shore and three men at Orkanie.
+Ottoman casualties were reported as several men killed on the European shore and three men at Orhaniye.